Part 2 of 3

 Working capital (current assets minus current liabilities) is a measure of the margin of protection for creditors.
 It reflects the ability of the company to finance current operations.
 Relating the level of sales generated by the operations of the company to the working capital supporting these operations, measures how efficiently working capital is employed.

-A low ratio may indicate an inefficient use of working capital while a very high ratio may signify overtrading and a vulnerable position for creditors.
+A low ratio may indicate inefficient use of working capital while a very high ratio may signify overtrading and a vulnerable position for creditors.

 This relationship indicates whether a company is overtrading or conversely carrying more liquid assets than needed for its volume.